aterreno/blog/content/embrace-quality-use-sonar/index.md

 It’s very easy and quick to setup (I use Sonar from an [Hudson](https://hudson.dev.java.net/%20) build, in a Maven 2 project) and it offers a very clear and attractive overview of the project code.

-The time machine feature tracks the metrics of the project, enabling the team to track progress and improvments.
+The time machine feature tracks the metrics of the project, enabling the team to track progress and improvements.

 It’s a separate server, so your build doesn’t slow down to produce the reports, Maven launches it transparently.